Privacy Implementation Notice 2024-01: Digital Advertising

 • media suppliers: publishers that sell advertising space, for example, websites, social media platforms and search engine platforms

-• data providers: suppliers that sell aggregated, de-identified audience data for the real-time placement of display advertisements (this is based on programmed algorithms, also known as programmatic media placement)
+• data providers: suppliers that sell aggregated, de-identified audience data for the real-time placement of display advertisements (this is based on programmed algorithms, which is also known as programmatic media placement)

 Note that the AOR’s suppliers and contractors used for GC digital advertising collect aggregatedFootnote 1 and de-identifiedFootnote 2 information from individuals to deliver targeted advertising.